 3D

-You may need to read the previous article about the scene graph in order to understand this one.
+You may need to read the article about transformation before this one.

-Notice that the back of the rotating shape in the example above shows through to the front in some places.
-One way to fix this is to draw only front-facing triangles.
-By default, a triangle is considered front-facing if its vertices are being rasterized in a counter-clockwise orientation relative to the camera.
-To do so, enable the CULL_FACE feature.
+In the example above, the back of the rotating shape shows through to the front in some places.
+One way to fix this is with polygon culling, which is where only front- or back-facing triangles are rendered.
+By default, a polygon is considered front-facing if its vertices are defined in a counter-clockwise orientation relative to the camera.
+Polygon culling can be enabled with enable

 gl.enable(gl.CULL_FACE);